francojposa/personal-site/_resources_dev_setup_guides/python-setup-macos.md

 ```
 The first time Virtualenvwrapper runs for each Python version, it will need to download a few pip packages.

 In order to have access to the Virtualenvwrapper commands you will need to run this for each shell session.
-Add the line `pyenv virtualenvwrapper` to your `~/.zshrc`.
+Add the line `pyenv virtualenvwrapper` to your `.zshrc`.

 ## 4. Try it Out